houmain/keymapper/README.md

 Example configuration
 ---------------------

-The [authors personal configuration](keymapper.conf) may serve as an inspiration (which itself took some inspiration from [DreymaR's Big Bag Of Keyboard Tricks](https://forum.colemak.com/topic/2315-dreymars-big-bag-of-keyboard-tricks-main-topic/)).
+The [author's personal configuration](keymapper.conf) may serve as an inspiration (which itself took some inspiration from [DreymaR's Big Bag Of Keyboard Tricks](https://forum.colemak.com/topic/2315-dreymars-big-bag-of-keyboard-tricks-main-topic/)).

 Functional principle
 --------------------